OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 - When  is a specific HTTP header is set.
 - For a specific hard-coded account (such as a "root" or "breakglass" account).

+Where an application supports both local and federated logins, it may be possible to bypass the MFA if there is not strong separation between these two types of accounts.
+For example, if a user registers a local account and configures MFA for it, but does not have MFA configured on their account on the federated login provider, it may be possible to an attacker to re-register a federated account on the target application with the same email address by compromising the user's account on the federated login provider.

 Finally, if the MFA is implemented on a different system to the main application (such as on a reverse proxy, in order to protect a legacy application that does not natively support MFA), then it may be possible to bypass it by connecting directly to the backend application server.

 ### Check MFA Management